Rheinmetall: Cold War

 The Düsseldorf plant was not fully destroyed after the Second World War.
 While production ceased, a small number of employees and workers apparently remained in service, carrying out clean-up work and small-scale civilian production.
-The Rheinmetall sites were not severely affected by dismantling following their captured by Western Allied and Soviet forces.
+The Rheinmetall sites were not severely affected by dismantling following their capture by the Western Allies and the Soviet forces.

 In the East Germany, state-owned spinoffs of Rheinmetall manufactured office machines (including typewriters, automotive parts and moped engines, cameras, and later printers and personal computers.
 Much of the production took place at Sömmerda.

 In West Germany, production was completely banned until 1950.
 Rheinmetall-Borsig was then transformed into a pure holding company owned by the Federal Republic of Germany.
 Two independent subsidiaries were founded.
 Borsig in Berlin produced steam boilers and refrigeration systems.
 Rheinmetall in Düsseldorf built typewriters, shock absorbers, lifts, tanning machines and transport and loading equipment.
 In 1956, the 56 per cent majority share in Rheinmetall-Borsig, which was owned by the Federal Republic of Germany, was taken over by Röchlingsche Eisen- und Stahlwerke GmbH.
 In August, Borsig was sold to Salzgitter AG.
 The holding company was renamed Rheinmetall Berlin AG in November.
 A new defence technology production programme was launched in 1956, with the establishment of the Bundeswehr, including restarting production of machine guns, automatic cannons and ammunition.
 The first product was the MG3.

 In 1964, production of heavy weapons resumed, such as gun barrels and mounts.
 Rheinmetall began equipping tanks and artillery pieces.
 Rheinmetall developed a tank destroyer cannon, a standard armoured turret and a tank howitzer.
 In 1965, the development of 120-millimetre smoothbore technology began under the leadership of Raimund Germershausen.
 Parallel to the increasing sales success and organic growth, Rheinmetall acquired around a dozen smaller mechanical engineering companies between 1958 and 1973, primarily those active in the fields of packaging and forming technology and electronics.
 1974/75 saw the first acquisitions of foreign companies in Portugal, Great Britain and the Netherlands.
 In 1978, production of the 155 mm FH70 field howitzer began.
 In October 1979, the first Leopard 2 main battle tank (equipped with the 120-millimetre smoothbore gun developed by Rheinmetall) was delivered to the Bundeswehr.

 In the following years, the company's civilian division was reorganised and strengthened in 1981 with the purchasing of multiple companies, although the company was unsuccessful in acquiring the WMF Group.
 In 1999, Rheinmetall sold off its packaging technology division to IWKA AG.
 In 1986, the Automotive Technology division was established through the acquisition of carburettor manufacturer Pierburg GmbH.
 Together with Diehl Munitionssysteme, Rheinmetall founded the Gesellschaft für Intelligente Wirksysteme (GIWS).
 GIWS specialised in intelligent ammunition, projectiles and other defence technology systems.
 In 1989, due to the changed global political situation at the end of the Cold War, Rheinmetall diversified into civilian industrial products.